 Skip to content

-Past Exhibition Andy Warhol’s Social Network: Interview, Television and Portraits
+Andy Warhol’s Social Network: Interview, Television and Portraits

-September 24, 2022–March 20, 2023
+September 24, 2022 – March 20, 2023

 Andy Warhol’s Social Network examines the intersections between Warhol’s longest running project, Interview magazine; his ventures in television with his original series Fashion, Warhol TV, and Warhol’s Fifteen Minutes; and his portrait commissions of the 1970s and 1980s.
 During this late period, Warhol transformed his studio, hired young associates and produced an entirely new and separate body of work in print media, television, and commissioned portraits that redefined the relationship between business and art, and generated a social network entirely his own.